bmguillo/IAM_Tutorial/README.md

 Best Practices brainstorming prior to IAM setup:<br>
-•	Think about the project in your organization you wish to organize in the context of IAM.
+•	Think about the project in your organization you wish to organize in the context of IAM.<br>
-•	Think about the platform and infrastructure resources(users & services) you will use for this project
+•	Think about the platform and infrastructure resources(users & services) you will use for this project<br>
-•	Think about the region(s) you will deploy the environment/services
+•	Think about the region(s) you will deploy the environment/services<br>
-•	Think about the users who will need various levels of access to work on this project & their responsibilities
+•	Think about the users who will need various levels of access to work on this project & their responsibilities<br>
-•	Think about DevOps architecture patterns, delivery & sample environments you will need such as: development, staging, testing, pre-production, production
+•	Think about DevOps architecture patterns, delivery & sample environments you will need such as: development, staging, testing, pre-production, production<br>

 Hints/ Tips: